naimulcsx/learn-terraform/02-ec2-instance-sg/README.md

 ### Accessing through SSH

 We can run the following command to connect to the EC2 instance we've just created with Terraform.
-Replace `3.80.128.220` with the public IP of your instance.
+Replace `INSTANCE_PUBLIC_IP` with the public IP of your instance.

 ```
-ssh -i ./aws_login.pem ubuntu@3.80.128.220
+ssh -i ./aws_login.pem ubuntu@INSTANCE_PUBLIC_IP
 ```

-Can you connect?
-No?
-You can try to connect with the EC2 Instance Connect from AWS Console.
-But it will not work either.
-What's the issue here?
-We'll find this out in the next exercise.
+This time you'll be able to connect to the remote VM.
 ### Destroy Resources

 If you want to remove the resources created by Terraform configuration, you can use the following command: